Venezuela Climate

 This month in numbers

-Venezuela experienced its 5th warmest February–April on record, with an average temperature of 26.82°C, a significant +1.2°C above the 1961–1990 baseline.
-April 2026 alone saw an average temperature of 26.46°C, ranking as the 17th warmest April in 86 years of records.
-Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C, while the February–April period also ranked as the 2nd warmest globally, at +1.2°C above the baseline.
+Venezuela experienced its 17th warmest April on record in 2026, with an average temperature of 26.46°C, which is +0.8°C above the 1961–1990 baseline.
+Looking at the broader picture, the February–April 2026 period ranked as the 5th warmest on record for Venezuela, with an anomaly of +1.2°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, with the February–April period also ranking as the 2nd warmest globally.

 What changed